-Vast blue waters, plummeting wall dives, and pelagic life are just a few reasons why you’ll find some of the world’s best diving in the Caribbean.
-From the Bahamas in the north to Bonaire in the south, the Caribbean is a serious hotspot among divers looking to travel and Live Unfiltered.
+Vast blue waters, plummeting wall dives and pelagic marine life are just a few reasons you’ll find some of the world’s best diving in the Caribbean.
+From The Bahamas in the north to Bonaire in the south, it’s a go-to destination for divers planning their next unforgettable trip.

-Are you wondering which Caribbean island has the best diving?
+Wondering which Caribbean island has the best diving?
 Well, that depends on what you’re looking for.
-This tropical paradise has the best shore diving for beginners, deep wreck adventures for technical divers, and is a playground for underwater photographers.
+Across the region, you’ll find the best shore diving for beginners, deep wreck adventures for technical divers and vibrant reefs that feel tailor-made for underwater photographers.

 A giant whale shark feeding in Belize, which has some of the best shore diving in the Caribbean and excellent marine life